 Malignant mesothelioma is a rare form of cancer caused mainly by exposure to asbestos.
 Currently, only 0.3 of all cancer patients are diagnosed with mesothelioma each year.
-There are a few mesothelioma treatments, but presently there is no cure.
 The best medical specialists who can treat this type of cancer are physicians who are trained to deal with asbestos-related diseases.

 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-Since mesothelioma is so rare, patients who are diagnosed require the best oncologists and surgeons to provide the proper treatment.
-A handful of specialists located in hospitals and medical schools across the U.S. provides this specialized care and helps improve the quality of life for mesothelioma cancer patients.
+Since mesothelioma is so rare, patients who are diagnosed require the best oncologists and surgeons to provide proper treatment.
+A handful of mesothelioma specialists located in hospitals and medical schools across the U.S. provides this specialized care and help improve the quality of life for mesothelioma cancer patients.

 Dr. Robert Cameron, MD, UCLA Health System, Los Angeles, CA